 As a community-engaged scholar aimed at improving schools, my teaching is directly connected to my research and scholarly interests associated with teacher leadership, supervision, and school-university partnerships in clinically based teacher education.
-A majority of my teaching is tightly intertwined with the local community and school partnerships schools, which translates to unique teaching assignments and teaching contexts primarily off campus in schools.
+A majority of my teaching is tightly intertwined with the local community and local partnerships schools, which translates to unique teaching assignments and teaching contexts primarily off campus in schools.

 There are five C’s that guide my teaching: (1) Collaboration, (2) Community, (3) Care, (4) Connections, and (5) Customization.

 (2) Community: The heart of all teaching is the learning environment, and I take building and establishing this learning environment very seriously.
 In all of my courses, I prioritize community building activities so that students learn about each other.
 I regularly begin all classes with time to share as this dedication of sharing time is imperative for developing interpersonal familiarity and building relationships.
 As the semester progresses, students generally move beyond the superficial items and share more information about celebrations and challenges in their lives.
-Movement beyond superficiality is evidence that a learning community is established.
+Movement beyond superficiality is evidence that a learning community has been established.
 Listening, empathizing, and making connections are important for a successful classroom community and I prioritize that in my teaching.

-Discussion is a signature pedagogy in all of my courses, but engaging in fruitful discussions that make connections between course concepts and practice, challenge one’s beliefs, and reflect on practice requires that students know one another, feel safe, and feel cared for as members of the learning community.
+Discussion is a signature pedagogy in all of my courses, but engaging in fruitful discussions that make connections between course concepts and practice, that challenge one’s beliefs, and that reflect on practice requires that students know one another, feel safe, and feel cared for as members of the learning community.
 As one student from a doctoral course commented, “Dr. Burns developed a class culture that allowed for open dialogue and supported discussion that challenged ideas and encouraged new ways of thought.
-I appreciated the social element she built into the facilitation of the courses” (EDH 7325 Supervised Teaching I Student Evaluations).
+I appreciated the social element she built into the facilitation of the courses” (EDH 7325 Supervised Teaching I Course Evaluations).

 (3) Care: For students to be successful, they need to believe that professors are on their side.
 Meaning, they need to feel heard, respected, prioritized, and cared for.
 I routinely score the highest on my student evaluations on the indicator, “Shows concern and respect for students,” and I believe that is directly connected to my beliefs and practice of developing the learning community.
 I routinely demonstrate care for students by listening to their concerns, asking clarifying and probing questions to learn more, and making adjustments when possible.
 Being flexible and understanding is imperative to student success.
 I routinely demonstrate care for students by listening to their concerns, asking clarifying and probing questions to learn more, and making adjustments when possible.
 Being flexible and understanding is imperative to student success.

 “The support that Dr. Burns provides residents in this program is unbelievable!
 She is always there showing respect and concern for every single one of us.
 If we have an issue, she is the first to provide a leaning shoulder, and brainstorm ideas on how we can overcome any situations.
 It is incredible how much she believes in us.
-I believe Rebecca Burns is a tremendous asset to the program, and I am glad that I have gotten the chance to work with her over the past year (almost two years),” (Undergraduate Student Resident, EDE 4944 Level 3 Internship).
+I believe Rebecca Burns is a tremendous asset to the program, and I am glad that I have gotten the chance to work with her over the past year (almost two years),” (Undergraduate Student Resident, EDE 4944 Level 3 Internship, Course Evaluations).

 (4) Connections: Powerful professional learning involves connecting practice and theory, and I aim to make all of my courses practical where students have the opportunity to both practice course concepts and also connect their experiences to theory.
 This belief is reflected in my course assignments where I engage students in performance tasks connected to their specific teaching contexts.
 Students comment about the effectiveness and the impact on their learning in course evaluations:

 “Dr. Burns provides supportive, detailed feedback and it is evident that she devotes a lot of time and care to developing the abilities, scholarship, and careers of her graduate students.
 Every aspect of the course was well tied to students’ current practice and individual goals/interest/needs.
 She took great care to develop a community of learners who deeply trusted one another, a foundation that made our work together richer and deeper.”
-(Doctoral Student, EDH 7325 Supervised Teaching I)
+(Doctoral Student, EDH 7325 Supervised Teaching I, Course Evaluations)

 (5) Customization: I place differentiated professional learning at the core of my teaching.
 I tailor each course to my particular class of students.
 This means that I frequently make adjustments to course content and assignments based upon the needs of my students, which means that syllabi are regularly revised during the semester and shared with students.
 Each time I make revisions to a course, I update the syllabus, include the date updated, and share the revised version with students.
 Adjustments to assignments are negotiated prior to changing the syllabus.

 “Dr. Burns is very flexible and responsive to the needs of the residents.
 By differentiating the support for starting inquiry, I felt that my process was being respected and that it was given the time and room to develop as opposed to being rushed for the good of the group.
 Dr. Burns takes interest in what I wrote on my blog and continually provides feedback and encouragement.
 She seems to care deeply for my professional, academic, and personal well-being.”
-(Undergraduate Student/Resident EDE 4944 Level 3 Internship).
+(Undergraduate Student/Resident EDE 4944 Level 3 Internship, Course Evaluations).

 Student success is one of my priorities, and that is evident in my ability to both articulate and enact my philosophy of teaching.
 Integrating the five C’s of my philosophy of teaching has translated to positive outcomes for students.
 In feedback, students often share that although I set high expectations, it is the care, support, and respect that I show them that stimulates their interest, motivates them, and ultimately supports their success:

 “This was my first doc course and it was very hard.
 Not necessarily the content, but the level of performance expected.
 I really had to push and stretch myself to reach Dr. Burns’ expectations.
 Throughout the course, I felt supported and challenged.
 Because of this, I feel as though I really learned more than I would have with another professor.”
-(Doctoral Student, EDH 7326 Supervised Teaching II)
+(Doctoral Student, EDH 7326 Supervised Teaching II, Course Evaluations)

 “Dr. Burns was wonderful!
 I had a really high level of knowledge development this semester and I believe that is mostly due in part to Dr. Burns’ teaching and support.
 Each week I looked forward to our class and our conversations.
 We developed a real sense of community and I’ve grown to really trust my peers in this course.
 Dr. Burns always focused on us personally, and our well-being.
 She modified assignments based on our feedback and really tried to have them meet our needs.
 I felt that my investment was really high mostly due to the fact that I wanted to provide quality work for Dr. Burns, as I felt she gave us her respect.”
-(Doctoral Student, EDH 7325 Supervised Teaching I)
+(Doctoral Student, EDH 7325 Supervised Teaching I, Course Evaluations)

 “Dr. Burns has been our number one cheerleader and advocate since the second we walked through the door to this program (probably even before).
 She has a high energy and passion to develop better teachers.
 It is through her efforts and hard work that we are afforded the experiences that we have come away with in this program.
 If we want better teachers in this world, she is the one that will lead this revolution.
 She is not afraid to set the bar high and knows and expects her students to not only meet, but exceed the bar.
 She is an absolute asset to this university and we are lucky to have her.”
-(Undergraduate Student/Resident, EDE 4940 Final Internship)
+(Undergraduate Student/Resident, EDE 4940 Final Internship, Course Evaluations)